rnsrk/wisski/README.txt

 Configuration depends on your use case.
 We provide a full guide on our website https://wiss-ki.eu and in the projects documentation.

- * A complete guide can be found here: http://wiss-ki.eu/installation_guide
+ * Please [visit our complete guide](https://wiss-ki.eu/documentation) for more information.

 TROUBLESHOOTING
 ---------------

  * If nothing happens, the typical strategy is: clear cache
- * For further help you can find our forum at http://wiss-ki.eu/forum
+ * For further help you can join the [slack channel](https://join.slack.com/t/wisski/shared_invite/zt-pvn8kumb-LQtezANcVmn47r_bY4FH9w).

 MAINTAINERS
 -----------